DoganM95/Red-Magic/README.md

 This is a root/flash/unbrick guide for Nubia devices i have laying around and comes with absolutely no warranty.
 The steps are partially tested, partially recreated from what i remember worked for me, use at your own risk.

 # Sponsor this project

 Multiple people have asked for extension of this guide to support later models than those i currently own.
 To create guides for models not docuemnted here, you can fund this project by sponsoring it.
 I will buy the models and extend this guide supporting those phones, as far as possible of course (if the bootloader is not unlockable etc, there is nothing i can do), but i will do my best.
+If you want to help fund hardware for this project, you can donate via PayPal here: [PayPal.me/doganm95](https://paypal.me/dogan95).
+Don't forget to mention the model you are sponsoring (with any amount you want) in the donation.

 here is the phones already owned (✅) & documented and those requireing fundraising (❌)